quasar098/voxyl-enhanced/README.md

 - obstacles keybind to enter new singleplayer
 - list the stats of players in your game
 - keybind to `/hub` at any given moment
+- hide annoying and repetitive messages from the server
+- automatically run /lactate every X seconds
+- levelhead for the players in your game

 ### other things: